fpc/FPCBuild/install/doc/readme.txt

 Start the install script with ./install.sh and follow the instructions.

-To test the compiler, change to the demo directory of the compiler and type
+To test the compiler, change to the demo/texts directory of the FPC tree and type
         fpc hello
         hello